-Dry ice is solidified carbon dioxide $(CO_2)$ and is particularly useful for freezing and keeping things frozen due to its extreme low temperature, -109°F (79°C).
-Unlike water ice, dry ice does not melt, instead changes from solid to gas (sublimate) at normal atmospheric conditions, releasing $CO_2$ .
+Dry ice is solidified carbon dioxide (CO_2) and is particularly useful for freezing and keeping things frozen due to its extreme low temperature, -109°F (79°C).
+Unlike water ice, dry ice does not melt, instead changes from solid to gas (sublimate) at normal atmospheric conditions, releasing CO_2 .
 Carbon dioxide gas is substantially heavier than air, thereby in a confined or poorly ventilated space, it can displace air.
 The sublimation rate is approximately 5-10 pounds/24hrs in a typical ice chest.

 When handling dry ice, use special cold-resistant gloves and do not store in airtight containers or compartments.
 Avoid contact with eyes or skin.
-Brief contact to the skin is harmless but prolonged contact will cause severe frostbite within seconds.
+Brief contact to the skin is harmless but prolonged contact will cause severe frostbite29 within seconds.
 Frostbite is an injury similar to a burn.
 Transport dry ice in highly insulated containers made of polyethylene, glass-fiber or polypropylene (Styrofoam).
-The thicker the insulation of the container, the slower the dry ice will sublimate.
-Do not store dry ice in airtight containers as the container can rupture or explode due to the pressure.
+The thicker the

-&lt;sup>22 See Section II.8 for major chemical spill procedures
+27 See Section II.8 for major chemical spill procedures

-&lt;sup>23 See Section IX.4 for transportation guidelines
+28 See Section IX.4 for transportation guidelines

-&lt;sup>24 Treatment of frostbite is the same as for a regular burn b) Liquid Nitrogen
+29 Treatment of frostbite is the same as for a regular burn